-The year 2019 - 2020 has been severely disrupted by the Covid-19 pandemic and although the school and Trust have continued to perform and achieve, the examinations by which performance is externally evaluated, did not take place and statutory external end of year progress data has not been produced.
-However, the school carried out its own assessments at a point when the children returned following lockdown (included in report) and it is clear that, although attainment is not as high in some cohorts as the previous year, attainment and progress are still very good.
+The expected Ofsted inspection under Section 5 in this year was again postponed.
+Despite being disrupted by the Covid-19 pandemic across the past two academic years, the school and Trust have continued to perform and achieve.
+For the second year in a row, the external examinations by which performance is externally evaluated (SATs), did not take place and statutory external end of year progress data has not been produced.
+However, the school carried out its own assessments in the Summer term and it is clear that, although attainment is not as high in some cohorts as the previous year, attainment and progress are still very good.
 In spite of missing a large percentage of school the negative impact on pupils was not as significant as feared.

 One of the biggest achievements of the year will be the way in which the school maintained learning during the period of lockdown for children at home and for those children of key workers who attended school during this period.
-A rota system for staff to come in to school and support the children of Key Workers and other vulnerable children was a success as was the decision to deliver English and Maths learning tasks on a daily basis.
+A rota system for staff to come into school and support the children of Key Workers and other vulnerable children was a success as was the decision to deliver English and Maths learning tasks on a daily basis.

 The school has also achieved in redesigning the curriculum in line with the Ofsted recommendations pertaining to knowledge and principle-based subjects.
-This work is not yet completed but it is on track to be well established during 2021.
+We are on track to be well established during 2021-22.